Marco-Aurelius/Ghostnet/README.md

 # Ghostnet
-Reticulum Based Messenger inspired by S2Underground
+Reticulum Based Messenger inspired by S2Underground's work

 This software serves a UI that manages:
 RNS direct messaging